wpilibsuite/frc-docs/source/docs/software/driverstation/imaging-your-classmate.rst

 ^^^^^^^^^^^^^^^^^^^

 .. image::  images/imaging-your-classmate/image-the-classmate.png
+   :alt: Two images of a command prompt where you type "1" then "Y".

 1. To confirm that you want to reimage the Classmate, type "1" and press ENTER.
 2. Then, type "Y" and press ENTER.
 The Classmate will begin re-imaging.
 The installation will take 15-30 minutes.